 We provide advisory services to individuals and institutions in one of four ways:

 First, we manage assets on a discretionary basis through investment vehicles, typically limited partnerships, organized for each investor (the “Private Investment Vehicles”).
-These Private Investment Vehicles may be created for individuals or institutions and are in the nature of separate accounts.
+These Private Investment Vehicles may be created for individuals or institutions and are essentially separate accounts.

-Second, we manage seven privately offered pooled investment vehicles (collectively the “Pooled Funds”): Jasper Ridge Diversified, L.P. (“Diversified”), Jasper Ridge Diversified (Tax Exempt), L.P. (“TE”), Jasper Ridge Private Opportunities, L.P. (“Private Ops I”), Jasper Ridge Private Opportunities TS, L.P. (“TS”), Jasper Ridge Private Opportunities II, L.P. (“Private Ops II”), Jasper Ridge Private Opportunities II TE, L.P. (“JRPO II TE”), and Jasper Ridge Private Opportunities II Offshore, L.P. (“JRPO II Offshore”).
-The Diversified and TE funds are open to new and existing investors.
+Second, we manage eight privately offered pooled investment vehicles (collectively the “Pooled Funds”): Jasper Ridge Diversified, L.P. (“Diversified”), Jasper Ridge Diversified (Tax Exempt), L.P. (“TE”), Jasper Ridge Private Opportunities, L.P. (“Private Ops I”), Jasper Ridge Private Opportunities TS, L.P. (“TS”), Jasper Ridge Private Opportunities II, L.P. (“Private Ops II”), Jasper Ridge Private Opportunities II TE, L.P. (“JRPO II TE”), Jasper Ridge Private Opportunities II Offshore, L.P. (“JRPO II Offshore”), and Jasper Ridge Private Investments, L.P. (“JRPI”).
+The Diversified, TE and JRPI funds are open-end funds.
+Diversified and TE are open to new and existing investors.
+JRPI is an open-end fund that is open to new and existing investors on a periodic basis.
 Private Ops I, TS, Private Ops II, JRPO II TE, and JRPO II Offshore are closed-end funds.
 Our investment professionals have ownership interests in the general partnerships that manage the Pooled Funds.
 Jasper Ridge Partners is the investment adviser to the Pooled Funds.